Gupta2708/SmartDoc/README.md

 - **Frontend:** Deploy `my-react-app` to Netlify or Vercel.
 Set `VITE_API_URL` in environment variables to your backend URL.
 - **Backend:** Deploy `Bk/api/backk.py` to Vercel/Render.
 Set `GEMINI_API_KEY` in environment variables.
 - See `vercel.json` for Vercel config.

 ---

-## Security Best Practices
-- **Never commit `.env` files or API keys.**
-- `.env` and `*.env` are in `.gitignore`.
-- If you accidentally commit a secret, revoke it immediately and follow [removal instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository).

----